 The Cultural Connections guides have been create to help introduce young students to the cultures and people from around the world.
 Unit Two will include activities for India, Australia, and Brazil.
 Make a Rangoli design, enjoy a Lamington treat, and learn to play Luta de Gallo.Read More →

 Finish your school year planting a garden, learning how birds find their way, studying the parts of a plant, and finding out how bees communicate with each other.
 Make friends with Winnie the Pooh and Peter Rabbit.Read More →

 Cultural Connections: Guide

 Join us as we explore different countries and cultures.
 This Teacher Guide includes all the basic journal pages, worksheets, and information on how to complete each Cultural Connections unit.
-It also includes the Student Passport project.
+It also includes the templates and directions for the Student Passport project.
 You only need one Teacher Guide.Read More →

 It is designed for ages 8-10 and consists of two 9 weeks long units that focus on learning about each of the 50 states and memorizing their location and capitals.
 The units provide more than enough activities to be stretched out to fill an entire school year.Read More →

 Send me Wee Folk Art Homeschool Companion updates!